 In 2020, for the first time in their 146-year history, the famous Swan Boats were kept out of the Public Garden lagoon due to COVID-19.
 Thankfully for us, the Paget family brought back this annual rite of spring last year, and it shows no signs of stopping now.

 The boats operate from 10 to 4 daily.
-The 2023 season will run until September 4 this year.
+From the summer solstice on June 21, hours extend from 10 AM to 5 PM daily.
+The 2023 season will run through Labor Day on September 2 this year.

-For more information, you can visit the Swan Boats of Boston website, call 617-522-1966, or email them at info@swanboats.com.
+For more information, you can visit the Swan Boats of Boston website.